-1. Tap Devices.
-Tap the logger in the app to connect to it and tap

-- 2. If you are going to set up burst logging for water level, you must enter the reference water level and water density before setting the burst limits. - 3.
-Tap Logging Mode and then tap Burst Logging. - 4.
-Select Low and/or High and either type or drag the slider to set the low and/or high values.
-If you are configuring burst logging for water level, enter the limit value for water level and the app will show the differential pressure level that will be used to trigger burst logging in the logger. - 5.
-Repeat step 4 for the other sensor if desired. - 6.
+- 1. Tap Devices.
+Tap the logger tile in the app to connect to the logger and tap Configure & Start. - 2.
+Tap Logging Mode and then tap Burst Logging. - 3.
+Select Low and/or High and enter the low and/or high values. - 4.
+Repeat step 4 for the other sensor if desired. - 5.
 Set the burst logging interval, which must be faster than the logging interval.
-Keep in mind that the more frequent the burst logging rate, the greater the impact on battery life and the shorter the logging duration. - 7.
-Tap Save. - 8.
-Tap
+Keep in mind that the more frequent the burst logging rate, the greater the effect on battery life and the shorter the logging duration.